 Offered in partnership with the University of New Brunswick (UNB)

 Our world is primarily covered in water, yet the ocean remains one of the last unexplored frontiers on our planet, with only a small percentage of it mapped to modern standards.
 Knowledge of the three-dimension shape, structure and materials that make up this under-explored area is the foundation of nearly all other ocean sciences.
 However, collecting ocean mapping is challenging and requires complex sonar systems that operate from ocean-going vessels.
 This course will explore the theory, tools, and applications of mapping the ocean floor using sonar.
 Students will get hands-on experience with various sonar systems and experience ocean data collection.
 Activities during the week will engage students with engineering and science principles, marine robotics, and modern software to create 3D maps of the ocean floor.

 Example Career Connections: Geomatics Engineer, Hydrographer, Geophysicist, Oceanographer, Marine Robotics Technologist

 Day 1 May 29, Sunday Introduction.
 Orientation. (supper)

 Registration opens at 4:30 p.m. at Anderson House, on the Huntsman Upper Campus with check-in and room assignment.
 Supper is served starting at 5:30 p.m. and the group will eat together.
 After supper, there will be an introduction to the program, instructors, participants, general safety and other Huntsman rules followed by a tour of the campus and teaching labs.

-Our last morning and we are all curious to hear what everyone has learnt.
-Informally students will present the results of their invertebrate behaviour experiment, as well as their interpretation of the zonation patterns.
-Lastly, we will put on our new t-shirts and take a group picture before the final farewell as we go our separate ways.
+On our last morning, we are all curious to hear what everyone has learned.
+Informally students will present their 3D maps of the ocean floor.
+After this, we will return all of the pieces and clean up.
+Lastly, we will take a group picture before the final farewell as we go our separate ways.